Imgkl/RasaServer/README.md

     └──────────────┘
 ```

+> [!Important]
+> Jellyfin is always the source of truth.
+RasaServer is just an intelligent index layer.
+>

 **How it works:**
 1. RasaServer syncs your Jellyfin library (one-time setup via Web UI)
 2. Automatically tags movies into mood buckets